141A7342-2

 author

-Born in Washington state, Tom developed an interest in photography during college at University of San Diego.
-There, he got started in music journalism, interviewing artists and taking photos at concerts.
+Born in Washington state, Tom developed an interest in photography during his time at the University of San Diego.
 A life-long tinkerer and collector, it wasn’t long before Tom became fascinated with fountain pens and watches.
+When he’s not tinkering with his own watch collection or building experimental pieces, Tom can be found traveling with his wife and son, biting his nails while watching PNW sports teams, and studying as part of flight training.

 Read more from Tom Roth